Cliff Fish, of ’70s Band Paper Lace (‘The Night Chicago Died’), Dies

-Originally known as Music Box, Paper Lace started in Nottingham 1967 by founding members Phil Wright (lead vocals and drummer), and two others.
-Shortly after a 1973 appearance on a U.K. TV talent show, Opportunity Knocks, the band were offered the track “Billy Don’t Be a Hero” from English songwriters Mitch Murray and Peter Callander.
+Originally known as Music Box, Paper Lace was founded in Nottingham in 1967 by founding members Phil Wright (lead vocals and drummer), Cliff Fish (bass, vocals), and two others.
+Shortly after a 1973 appearance on a U.K. TV talent show, Opportunity Knocks, the band, now also with Nick Vaughan (lead and rhythm guitar) and Chris Morris (guitar and vocals), was offered the track “Billy Don’t Be a Hero” from English songwriters Mitch Murray and Peter Callander.
 The recording took off in the U.K., where it spent three weeks at #1 in 1974.
-Their single barely made a dent in the U.S., where it peaked at just #96 on the Hot 100.
-The American pop group, Bo Donaldson and the Heywoods, recorded it as well, and the latter version reached #1 on the Hot 100 that June.
+But that single barely made a dent in the U.S., where it peaked at just #96 on the Hot 100.
+The American pop group Bo Donaldson and the Heywoods recorded it as well, and the latter version reached #1 on the Hot 100 that June.

-Thanks to its U.K. success, Murray and Callander offered Paper Lace a follow-up track.
-Their single of “The Night Chicago Died,” based on a shootout between the police and gangsters working for Al Capone, was released in March 1974.
+Thanks to its U.K. success, Murray and Callander offered Paper Lace a followup track.
+Their single of “The Night Chicago Died,” based on a shootout between the police and gangsters working for Al Capone, was released in June 1974.
 The first four lines of the song are spoken—Daddy was a cop, on the east side of Chicago—before the vocals kick in.
-While it became another U.K. hit, rising to #3 there, it went all the way to #1 in the U.S. on June 22, ahead of such songs as “Sundown” by Gordon Lightfoot, “If You Love Me (Let Me Know)” by Olivia Newton-John and “Rock the Boat” by the Hues Corporation.
+While it became another U.K. hit, rising to #3 there, it went all the way to #1 in the U.S. on August 17.

 Related: The #1 singles of 1974

 Wright and Fish continued to perform as the Original Paper Lace.
-Upon hearing the news of his bandmate’s passing, Wright wrote, “It is with great unbelievable sadness and the heaviest of hearts that I mourn the passing today of this lovely guy.”
+Fish died on April 16, 2023.
+News of his passing, at age 73 after battling cancer for several years, was announced by his wife, Elaine, and sons, Rob and Jon, in a statement to the U.K. newspaper, The Sun.
+Wright wrote, “It is with great unbelievable sadness and the heaviest of hearts that I mourn the passing today of this lovely guy.”

 No Comments so far